kcsandoval88/QMEE/README.md

 2) My data assignment (in progress)

-  Step 1: Calculate the average for each column from -10 to -5 seconds => baseline correction
+  (completed) Step 1: Calculate the average for each column from -10 to -5 seconds => baseline correction

-  Step 2: Deduct the baseline correction value to each value in a column, and for each column. => data corrected
+  (completed) Step 2: Deduct the baseline correction value to each value in a column, and for each column. => data corrected

   Step 3: Only select the 1st 5 activities for each mouse